elleem/reading-notes/401/reading08.md

 ### List Comprehensions
 What is the basic syntax of Python list comprehension, and how does it differ from using a for loop to create a list?

+The basic syntax is `my_new_list = [ expression for item in list ]`

+`digits = [x for x in range(10)]`

+output [0, 1, 2, 3, 4, 5, 6, 7, 8, 9]

+The expression is in the square brackets, item inside the square brackets is the object the expression will work on.
+The iterable list is noted by the list inside the square brackets.

+You will perform an expression on each item in the list, the expression will determine what item is eventually stored in the output list.
+You can also add conditional statements in the form of filters.

+It is much faster than a for loop.

 Provide an example of a list comprehension that squares the elements in a given list of integers.

+`squares = [x**2 for x in range(10)]`

+`print(squares)`

+output [0, 1, 4, 9, 16, 25, 36, 49, 64, 81]

+Using a filter:

+`even_numbers = [ x for x in range(1,20) if x % 2 == 0]`

+output [2, 4, 6, 8, 10, 12, 14, 16, 18]

 ### Debugging with PySnooper